 We teamed with the National Science Foundation to bring compliant design to the mainstream and developed FlexWorks™, a demonstration level desktop distributed compliant design tool, and the new demonstration software FlexWorksOnline™. a cloud-based design tool that helps reduce motion translation to a single device.

 This tool will generate conceptual single-part mechanisms and motion amplifiers.
 It uses a compliant design solver invented by FlexSys Founder and U of M Mechanical Engineering professor Sridhar Kota, and it’s primarily meant to help reduce parts and assembly cost.
-Click on the link below to try it and make something.
+Click on the link below to request a copy.
 Your feedback will be valuable to the project and this on-going software development!

 Want More Power?